 People take their cue from how others are reacting.
 By demonstrating calmness and clear thinking, you can help survivors feel that they can rely on you.
 Others may follow your lead in remaining focused, even if they do not feel calm, safe, effective or even hopeful.
 Psychological First Aid providers often model the sense of hope that affected persons cannot always feel while they are still attempting to deal with what happened and current pressing concerns.

 Be Sensitive to Culture and Diversity

-Sensitivity to culture and ethnic, religious, racial, and language diversity is central to providing Psychological First Aid.
+Sensitivity to culture and ethnic, religious, racial and language diversity is central to providing Psychological First Aid.
 It is critical to both outreach efforts and service provision.
 Providers should be aware of their own values and prejudices, and how these may coincide or differ with those of the community being served.
-Helping to maintain or reestablish customs, traditions, rituals, family structure, gender roles, and social bonds is important to helping survivors cope with the impact of a disaster.
-Information about the community being served, including how emotions and other psychological reactions are expressed, attitudes towards governmental agencies, and receptivity to counseling, should be gathered with the assistance of community cultural leaders who represent and best understand local cultural groups.
+Helping to maintain or reestablish customs, traditions, rituals, family structure, gender roles and social bonds is important to helping survivors cope with the impact of a disaster.
+Information about the community being served, including how emotions and other psychological reactions are expressed, attitudes toward governmental agencies and receptivity to counseling should be gathered with the assistance of community cultural leaders who represent and best understand local cultural groups.

 Be Aware of At-Risk Populations